top of page

 BE A STRATEGIC QUITTER:

-1. Identify those commitments that no longer align with your personal, professional or business goals and seek ways to extract yourself in a polite and respectful manner (give sufficient notice and offer an alternative resource when possible).
+• Identify those commitments that no longer align with your personal, professional, or business goals and seek ways to extract yourself politely and respectfully (give sufficient notice and offer an alternative resource when possible).

 ACTION: